 Refrigerant is a compound typically found in either a fluid or gaseous state.
 It readily absorbs heat from the environment and can provide refrigeration or air conditioning when combined with other components such as compressors and evaporators.
-If you’ve heard about the R22 refrigerant phase out in favor of R410A refrigerant, you might be especially interested to know more about how refrigerant works and what part it plays in cooling your home.
+Let’s discuss how refrigerant works in your air conditioner, types of refrigerants, and governing laws.

 How Refrigerant Works